NCEMS/energetic-origins-of-PPI-connectivity/0-download-inputs/README.md

 * YEAST_559292_idmapping.dat - Uniprot ID mapping file for yeast
 * uniprot_sprot.dat - UniProt database 2025_01

-*Note*: This pipeline will add approximately X GB of data to the `data-files/` directory.
+*Note*: This pipeline will add approximately 7.3 GB of data to the `data-files/` directory.